 What Bereco do to ensure you comply?

-To ensure compliance with Part Q we have the most comprehensive range of products tested to PAS 24: 2016.
-We also host a Part Q CPD aimed at understanding Part Q and attaining compliance.
+- To ensure compliance with Part Q we have the most comprehensive range of products tested to PAS 24: 2016.

-Look out for the next installment on Building Regulations: Building Regulation compliance in replacement doors and windows.
+Look out for the next instalment on Building Regulation compliance in replacement doors and windows.